 Be prepared for a cyber attack.
 You can only react quickly and purposefully in an emergency if you define clear processes on what to do in the event of an attack.
 This helps to keep the costs of an attack as low as possible.

 Proactively create a Cyber Incident Response Plan for 2023 that defines concrete steps and processes on how to proceed in case of cyberattacks and data protection incidents and who is responsible for which measures.
-Also think about a cyber insurance.
+Also think about cyber insurance.
 In this way, you can effectively protect your company against financial damage.

 Tip: Eye Security's Incident Response Team knows what steps to take in the event of a security incident.
 So you can be sure that the right measures will be taken immediately to minimise the damage that can result from an attack.
-And with Eye Security, you also get tailored cyber insurance within 48 hours, no ifs, ands or buts.
+And with Eye Security, you also get tailored cyber insurance within 48 hours, no ifs or buts.